Health Care & Medication

 • You live in one of the 50 U.S. states or Washington, D.C.

-Most people are automatically enrolled in LINET by Medicare.
+Most people are automatically enrolled in LINET by Medicare, which means you do not need to apply.
 Look out for a purple letter from Medicare if you are eligible.

-If you aren’t automatically enrolled, you can sign up at the pharmacy by showing proof of having Medicare Part D Extra Help, such as:
+If you are not automatically enrolled, you can sign up at the pharmacy by showing proof of having Medicare Part D Extra Help, such as:

 • A letter from Social Security or Medicare saying you were approved for Extra Help